machsix/Super-preloader/README.md

   - Waterfox 56.3 + Greasemonkey 4.9
   - Chrome 48 + Tampermonkey

-- Known issue:
-  - ~~Firefox < 62 + Tampermonkey is incompatible with the script < v6.9.3 because of incompatability between Tampermonkey and core-js@3 because https://github.com/Tampermonkey/tampermonkey/issues/834 .
-The solution is to bundle it with core-js@2.~~
-  - ~~Except GM4, all other userscript manger don't send `cookie` for `xhr` request.
-VM fixes this in PR: [https://github.com/violentmonkey/violentmonkey/pull/743](https://github.com/violentmonkey/violentmonkey/pull/743), which is not released yet.
-I currently add `document.cookie` manually to the header, which has some limitations. -- Dec 18th 2019~~
-  - Firefox + Tampermonkey won't send cookie with `GM_xmlhttpRequest`.
-Unless [this issue](https://github.com/Tampermonkey/tampermonkey/issues/786) is resolved, I can do nothing with special websites.  -Dec 31th 2019

 ## Introduction

 A gm script for auto loading paginated web pages.
 It will join pages together based on the rules.